Canon 1300D vs 1Ds Mark III

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Canon 1Ds Mark III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1300D: